xumou49/abracadabra/content/authors/admin/_index.md

 ## About Me

-Leo Xu is a seasoned software engineer specializing in backend systems.
+Lucas Xu is a seasoned software engineer specializing in backend systems.
 He has contributed to both environmental and logistics related projects.
 He has also led interesting side projects in Web3, showcasing his leadership and technical acumen.
 He holds and is passionate about leveraging technology to solve complex problems and drive innovation.